-To learn how to use VBA to rename worksheets with a macro, see VBA Get Sheet Name / Rename Sheet.
+Note: To learn how to use VBA to rename worksheets with a macro, see VBA Get Sheet Name or Rename Sheet.

 Use the Ribbon to Rename a Sheet

-2. After that, the sheet name will be in Edit mode.
-Type in the new name for your worksheet in the left bottom corner of the Excel file.
+- After that, the sheet name is in edit mode.
+Type in the new name for your worksheet in the bottom-left corner of the Excel file.

 Right-Click to Rename a Sheet

-1. To rename a worksheet, rest the cursor on the sheet name in the bottom left corner of the Excel window, right-click on the name, and choose Rename from the menu.
+- To rename a worksheet, rest the cursor on the sheet name in the bottom-left corner of the Excel window, right-click on the name, and choose Rename from the menu.

-2. After that, Edit mode for the sheet name appears.
-Type in the new name and press ENTER when done.
+- The sheet name goes into edit mode.
+Type in the new name and press ENTER.

 As a result, you have a sheet with a new name.